 Using everyday low-cost robot sensors and smart speech recognition in assistance services for elderly people

-Autonomous low-cost robotic sensor technology is combined with smart voice interaction for assistance systems.
-The system actively engages users with appropriate questions and information on selected health and social topics.
-For example, Smart Companion asks the user if everything is OK and, if necessary, triggers an alarm in case of a suspected fall – based on a floor map created by the vacuum cleaner robot.
+Autonomous low-cost robot sensor technology is combined with smart voice interaction for assistance systems.
+The system actively addresses users with appropriate questions and information on selected social and health topics.
+For example, the Smart Companion asks seniors if everything is okay and triggers an alarm if necessary when a suspected fall is detected – based on an apartment floor plan created by the vacuum robot.

 The Smart Companion project sets three objectives: